 Louisburg, NC 27549

 Louisburg College: louisburg.edu

 - Learning Partners is a unique program within a unique institution.
 Founded in 1787, Louisburg College is the oldest private, two-year college in the nation.
 Louisburg College awards associate degrees in Arts and Science, both general degree and specialized degrees in STEM, Business, and Education, facilitating students’ transfer to a four-year institution, but also providing end-degrees for those seeking a two-year associate’s degree.

-- Learning Partners is a fee-based program, costing $8000 per year in addition to the college tuition and fees.
+- Learning Partners is a fee-based program.
 Students with documented learning differences who have been admitted to Louisburg College may apply to admission to Learning Partners.
 Interested students submit a Learning Partners application, two teacher evaluation forms, the most recent IEP or 504 Plan if applicable, and a current (within the past 3 years), complete psycho-educational report that includes an assessment of intellectual ability and of educational achievement.

 Description of Services